 International Rescue Committee mobile health teams in war-torn Yemen are delivering lifesaving medical services to people living in remote mountainous regions.
 In the village of Mosuk, about a five-hour drive from the port city of Aden, the teams treat malnourished children every week.
 Follow one of their journeys.

 Each day of the week, IRC health teams negotiate dangerous, rocky terrain to deliver health care to people who have no other access to medical treatment.
 With Yemen on the brink of famine, struggling to contain a cholera outbreak, and less than half of health facilities functioning, the IRC’s work in this ravaged country is crucial.

 Residents of Mosuk have seen transportation and food costs skyrocket since 2015, the beginning of the war, and most cannot afford to hire a car to take their sick children to the nearest hospital, two hours away.

 IRC mobile health clinics visit Mosuk once a week to screen children for malnutrition and treat those suffering from cholera and other health problems.

 To reach Mosuk, high in the mountains of southern Yemen, IRC teams first visit Radfan Hospital to pick up medical equipment and supplies before embarking on the arduous two-hour drive.

-Some 2.2 million Yemeni children are malnourished—80 percent of them severely.
+Some 2 million Yemeni children under five are malnourished.
 IRC teams distribute Plumpy’nut, a peanut-based paste used in emergency treatment of malnourished children, and monitor their progress during return visits.

 Across the country, one child under five dies every 10 minutes from preventable causes.
 Here, a member of an IRC mobile health team uses MUAC tape to examine a child in Mosuk.
 MUAC tape measures the mid-upper arm circumference of children to identify levels of malnutrition.